 What you must pay when you get these services In-Network Services that are covered for you Durable medical equipment (DME) and related supplies 20% coinsurance Prior authorization may be required for some Durable Medical Equipment (DME).
 (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.Medicare.PacificSource.com.
 Emergency care \$90 copay per visit No prior authorization required.
 For coverage outside of the \$0 copay if admitted to United States, see Worldwide coverage.
 For additional the hospital from the covered services, see Global emergency and travel emergency room within assistance.
 72 hours.
-Emergency care refers to services that are: • Furnished by a provider qualified to furnish If you receive emergency care at an out-of-network emergency services, and hospital and need Needed to evaluate or stabilize an emergency inpatient care after your medical condition. emergency condition A medical emergency is when you, or any other prudent is stabilized, you must layperson with an average knowledge of health and return to an in-network medicine, believe that you have medical symptoms that hospital in order for your require immediate medical attention to prevent loss of life, care to continue to be loss of a limb, or loss of function of a limb.
-The medical covered or you must symptoms may be an illness, injury, severe pain, or a have your inpatient care medical condition that is quickly getting worse. at the out-of-network Cost sharing for necessary emergency services furnished hospital authorized by the plan and your cost out-of-network is the same as for such services furnished is the cost sharing you in-network would pay at an innetwork hospital.
+Emergency care refers to services that are: If you receive emergency Furnished by a provider qualified to furnish care at an out-of-network emergency services, and hospital and need Needed to evaluate or stabilize an emergency inpatient care after your medical condition. emergency condition A medical emergency is when you, or any other prudent is stabilized, you must layperson with an average knowledge of health and return to an in-network medicine, believe that you have medical symptoms that hospital in order for your require immediate medical attention to prevent loss of life, care to continue to be loss of a limb, or loss of function of a limb.
+The medical covered or you must symptoms may be an illness, injury, severe pain, or a have your inpatient care medical condition that is quickly getting worse.

+in-network.